jongha/jquery-emailinput/README.md

 ## License

-jQuery-emailinput is available under the terms of the MIT.
+jQuery-emailinput is available under the terms of the MIT License.